 Commercial Garlic Breath Remedies

 Bad breath from garlic, or any other type of halitosis for that matter, is one of the greatest causes for distraction between two people.
 It doesn’t matter if you’re having a business meeting, a casual conversation, or if you’re hoping to lock lips with someone, bad breath is bad breath and can quickly dissolve any sort of mood, romantic or otherwise.
 This well-known fact has given rise to a multi-million dollar breath freshening industry.
 You’ve seen the commercials and you’ve walked through the stores.
-Breath freshening products are everywhere.
-It can be daunting.
+Breath freshening products are numerous and choosing one can be daunting.
 If you want to know how to get rid of garlic breath and don’t feel like wading through an entire sea of breath fresheners to find one that works, let me recommend a few.

 Eatwhatever.
 This is my favorite suggestion.
 A package of Eatwhatever comes with both breath mints for immediate results and gel caps that take time to begin working.
 The gel caps are filled with nice breath fresheners like sunflower, peppermint, and parsley seed oil, all three of which are commonly recommended to combat garlic breath.
+You can find Eatwhatever in 9 packs of 10 capsules each from Amazon.

 Breath Away.
 This product is very similar to the gel caps mentioned in the product above.
 Breath Away is meant to cure garlic breath with sunflower oil and parsley seed oil.